Jason Derek Brown: Fugitive

-By 2005 the FBI had received over 200 leads in the case, with the greater part of them being outside Arizona and with dozens coming outside the United States, including possible sightings in Canada.
-Due to his "California surfer dude" appearance and ability to blend into crowds, the FBI has had more leads on Brown than anyone else on its Ten Most Wanted list, with the majority of them proving false leads.
-Reporters have noted his striking resemblance to actor Sean Penn; one of Penn's body doubles was once arrested by authorities when they mistook him for Brown.
+By 2005 the FBI received over 200 leads in the case.
+Most were from outside Arizona, and dozens came from outside the United States, including possible sightings in Canada.
+Because of Brown's "California surfer dude" appearance and ability to blend into crowds, the FBI has had more leads on Brown than on anyone else on its Ten Most Wanted list, and most of them proved to be false leads.
+Reporters noted Brown's striking resemblance to actor Sean Penn; one of Penn's body doubles was once arrested by authorities when they mistook him for Brown.

 On December 8, 2007, Brown was named by the FBI as the 489th fugitive to be placed on its Ten Most Wanted list.
-The FBI is offering a reward of up to $200,000 for information leading to his capture (the reward was doubled on March 25, 2013).
+The FBI offered a reward of up to $200,000 for information leading to his capture (the reward was doubled on March 25, 2013).
 The most recent disclosed credible sighting came in August 2008, near the Hogle Zoo in Salt Lake City.
-An acquaintance of Brown, someone who had gone to missionary training with him and accompanied him on his mission to France, recognized him when they were both stopped at a traffic light.
+An acquaintance of Brown, someone who went to missionary training with him and accompanied him on his mission to France, recognized him when they were both stopped at a traffic light.
 Upon their mutual recognition, Brown promptly accelerated through the stoplight and sped away.
 The witness shared his sighting with the authorities.
 According to him, Brown had a deeper tan and had longer hair compared to the 2004 photograph on his wanted poster.
 Brown had previously lived in Salt Lake City and was known to have contacts in the area.
-Juan Becerra, an FBI special agent in Salt Lake City, suggested that he was in Salt Lake City to visit people whom he knew.
+Juan Becerra, an FBI special agent in Salt Lake City, suggested that Brown was in Salt Lake City to visit people he knew.
 "It's very hard for individuals to change the way they live, the way they behave," Becerra said.
 "This is a guy who stays in shape, likes fitness, likes to look good.
 We're hoping he's ... been seen at a nightclub or fitness club."
 He stated that Brown was comfortable outdoors, which may have been another reason for wanting to live in Salt Lake City.

-Investigators believe that Brown may be hiding in plain sight among the Mormon community under an assumed identity, living with a partner who might not know his real identity, or that he has fled the country and could be living in France, Quebec or Thailand.
+Investigators believe that Brown may be hiding in plain sight in the Mormon community under an assumed identity, living with a partner who might not know his real identity, or may have fled the country to live in France, Quebec or Thailand.

+In the media

+Brown's story has been covered extensively in the media on shows such as Dateline and American Greed.
+This story also inspired writer and director Matthew Gentile with his feature film debut, American Murderer, which was released theatrically in 2022 by Lionsgate and Universal and starred Tom Pelphrey, Ryan Phillippe, Idina Menzel, and Jacki Weaver.
+The film received positive reviews (with praise aimed towards Pelphrey's performance) and topped streaming charts in 45+ countries worldwide.